monetha/payment-example-go/README.md

 go run order_initiated_by_customer/main.go
 ```

-Short description of what is going on
+Step by step instructions on what is being achieved in the example

 - Customer initiates the order
 - Customer pays for the Order